mrcavalcanti/mosaicoo/docs/sources/datasources/prometheus.md

 | `Type`      | `Range` - Query returning a Range vector, a set of time series containing a range of data points over time for each time series.<br/>`Instant` - Perform an "instant" query to return only the latest value that Prometheus has scraped for the requested time series.
 Instant queries can return results much faster than normal range queries.
 Use them to look up label sets.
 Instant query results are made up only of one data point per series but can be shown in the graph panel in a dashboard with the help of [series overrides]({{< relref "../visualizations/graph-panel.md#series-overrides" >}}).
 To show them in the graph as a latest value point, add a series override and select `Points > true`.
 To show a horizontal line across the whole graph, add a series override and select `Transform > constant`. <br/>`Both` - Available only in Explore.
 Runs both range and instant query |
 | `Exemplars` | If on, run exemplars query with the regular query and show exemplars in the graph.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |

-> **Note:** Grafana modifies the request dates for queries to align them with the dynamically calculated step.
+> **Note:** Mosaicoo modifies the request dates for queries to align them with the dynamically calculated step.
 This ensures consistent display of metrics data, but it can result in a small gap of data at the right edge of a graph.

 ### Builder mode